pajlads/forsen.nvim/README.md

   - use the command `ForsEnable`/`ForsDisable` to enable/disable this feature
   - enabled automatically in `.forsen` files
 - Encode lines of text using `ForsEncode` command
+- Decode lines of text using `ForsDecode` command

 ## Example usages:
 - `nvim foo.forsen` to edit a `forsen` file, encoding will be automatically enabled